Ardnozz/Presents/README.md

 * Custom 4x4 crafting system
 * 25 custom items (no resource pack needed!)
 * Automatic data saver if the server would crash
-* Sophisticated system that help to not disrupt gameplay
+* Sophisticated system that helps to not disrupt gameplay
+* Every messages is configurable

 ## Crafting recipes
 ![C1](https://i.imgur.com/b67TROf.png)